srobo/volunteer-emails/SR2020/2019-11-11-november-update.md

 #### Tech Days

 Tech Days are fairly casual events we host for the teams to spend a day working on their robots surrounded by volunteers and other teams.
-They are and are a great opportunity to meet and work with other volunteers as well as see how the teams are progressing.
+They are a great opportunity to meet and work with other volunteers as well as see how the teams are progressing.
 Tech Days are all day events (usually on a Saturday), though if you can only make a part of the day that’s fine.

 There’s no need to worry if you don’t know much about the kit or the robots -- Tech Days are a great place to learn about both by working alongside other